 - Olive oil: Olive oil is a natural moisturizer that smoothens the skin and lightens dark patches.
 Dip a cotton ball in olive oil and apply it to the birthmark in a circular motion for five minutes.
 Wash off with warm water and repeat this process four times a day.

-- Lemon juice: Lemon juice acts as a natural bleaching agent and can lighten dark patches on the skin.
+- Lemon juice: Lemon juice acts as a natural bleaching agent and can lighten dark patches on the skin (11).
 Dilute a few drops of lemon juice with water.
 Dip a cotton ball in diluted lemon juice and apply it to the stork bite in a circular motion.
 Wash with warm water.
 Do it once a day.

 - Cold compress: A cold compress helps retain skin moisture and may lighten the appearance of birthmarks.
 Wrap ice cubes in a towel or washcloth and gently place them on the stork bites twice or thrice a day.
 Never place ice cubes directly on the baby’s skin since it can cause discomfort.

-Medical Treatment Of Stork Bites
+Is Medical Treatment Required For Stork Bites?

 Stork bites do not require treatment, as they typically do not affect the baby’s health and fade by the second or third birthday.
-Parents may consider treatment for cosmetic reasons if the stork bite persists beyond the age of three years (7).
+Parents may consider treatment for cosmetic reasons if the stork bite persists beyond the age of three years (8).

-Laser treatment is the recommended medical treatment for capillary malformations or anomalies, such as stork bites in babies (8).
+Laser treatment is the recommended medical treatment for capillary malformations or anomalies, such as stork bites in babies (15).
 A pediatric dermatologist would use a laser to shrink the size of the dilated blood vessels and lighten the appearance of the stork bite.
 Laser treatment is painless and effective but may require multiple visits for desired results based on the stork bite’s size and location.
 Some parents wait until their baby is older to avoid anesthesia.

 Colleen, a mother of six, shares how her baby, Alexander’s, birthmark gradually disappeared by age six without any medical intervention.
 Alexander was born with a huge red birthmark all over his face.
 She says, “I was used to seeing stork bites on my other babies, but they were tiny on the eyelid or back of the neck.
 I was worried about his marks and asked around for what we could do about it.

 “My midwife said it occurred because of the position his face was in as he grew in utero.
 The consensus was to just wait it out.
 My sister, a dermatologist, said that we could try a laser option but suggested waiting until he was a year old since it was a minor surgery.
-And so we waited… His birthday is In July, and I think even as the birthmark/stork bite was fading, it would sometimes be more visible when we spent time outside, or he got mad or overheated (i).”
+And so we waited… His birthday is In July, and I think even as the birthmark/stork bite was fading, it would sometimes be more visible when we spent time outside, or he got mad or overheated (ii).”
 By six years, the birthmark faded almost completely.

-How To Prevent Stork Bites?
+Can You Prevent Stork Bites?

 There is no way to prevent birthmarks, including stork bites (1).
 If you spot stork bites on your baby, speak to a doctor who can examine it to determine if it is a birthmark and not a skin disorder.
 You should also inform the doctor if your baby’s birthmark bleeds, itches, or is painful.